 HP has been producing the 8300 Elite series desktop computers for years and they are a common use-case for offices, schools, businesses and home use.
 HP update their offerings from time to time with new hardware though; but the old models often get refurbished and resold – and that’s what’s on offer here.

 First and foremost, the i5-3470 HP 8300 Elite desktop is for those who want an affordable yet decent general purpose computer.
-At the time of writing you can get this PC for under $200, which is pretty good considering it includes a fully installed operating system as well.
+It’s current price offering is $203.00, which is really quite good, considering it includes a fully installed operating system as well.

-This particular offering thorough Amazon comes complete with a keyboard and mouse, a 90 day warranty, and Windows 10 Professional edition fully installed – so it’s essentially a plug-and-play solution which is ready to go out of the box.
+This particular offering through Amazon comes complete with a keyboard and mouse, a 90-day warranty, and Windows 10 Professional edition fully installed – so it’s essentially a plug-and-play solution which is ready to go out of the box.

 Let’s be clear up front though: this is a ‘certified refurbished’ computer, which means it is not new, although it has been certified that it will function as if it were.
 If you’re not sure what exactly this means, you might want to check out our post on refurbished computers.